elodiepaquet/elodiepaquet.github.io/_pages/about.md

   limit: 5
 ---

-I am an Associate Professor in Mechanical Engineering at Nantes Université and a researcher at LS2N UMR CNRS 6004.

 My research focuses on **robotic additive manufacturing**, **large-scale additive manufacturing**, **digital twins**, **artificial intelligence**, **computer vision**, and **multi-physics monitoring** for advanced manufacturing processes.

 I am particularly interested in the development of intelligent and adaptive manufacturing systems combining robotics, sensing, data-driven methods, and digital models.